RTL Logo

 The central charge targeted 171 citizenship cases handled in the two municipalities, involving 180 applicants—most of them Brazilian, but also Venezuelans, Argentinians, Americans, Britons, and Irish.

-The Frosinone Public Prosecutor's Office, based on a local police investigation, suspected irregularities in the proceedings.
-The initial alert came from consulate Italian in London, who noticed suspicious patterns in some requests.
+The Frosinone Public Prosecutor's Office, based on an investigation by the local police, suspected irregularities in the procedures.
+The initial alert came from the Italian consulate in London, which noticed suspicious patterns in some applications.

 Leide Rosati, a Brazilian woman who runs a citizenship advisory agency, was also facing charges in the case.
 Along with Uremi, she was accused of failing to report the case, falsifying public documents, and violating Italian immigration law.
 In March, Italianism revealed details of the investigation — read here.